About School District U-46

-School District U-46 serves families in 11 communities across 90 square miles within Chicago’s northwest suburbs, including Bartlett, Elgin, Hanover Park, South Elgin, Streamwood and Wayne and portions of Carol Stream, Hoffman Estates, St. Charles, Schaumburg and West Chicago.
-The District is nestled in the Fox River Valley, approximately 45 minutes west of downtown Chicago, and includes communities within Cook, DuPage, and Kane counties.
+School District U-46 serves families in 11 communities across 90 square miles within Chicago’s northwest suburbs, including Bartlett, Elgin, Hanover Park, South Elgin, Streamwood and Wayne and portions of Carol Stream, Hoffman Estates, St. Charles, Schaumburg, and West Chicago.
+The District is located in the Fox River Valley, approximately 45 minutes west of downtown Chicago, and includes communities within Cook, DuPage, and Kane counties.
 The majority of our towns and cities are easily accessible from major interstates and commuter rail lines.

-Nearly 30 percent of our students are English Learners, a demographic that paved the way for U-46 to develop a renowned dual language program.The program allows many students to maintain their first language of Spanish while learning a second and also offers an opportunity for all students to become fluent in Spanish in addition to English and any other languages they may speak at home.
-Today, more than 10,000 students are developing bilingualism and biliteracy skills in our U-46 classrooms.
-On any given day, children are speaking both English and Spanish as they discuss concepts in language arts, math, science and more.
+More than 30 percent of our students are English Learners, a demographic that paved the way for U-46 to develop its renowned Dual Language program.The program allows many students to maintain their first language of Spanish while learning English and also offers an opportunity for all students to become fluent in Spanish in addition to English and any other languages they may speak at home.
+With the Dual Language program now serving students in kindergarten through 10th grade, more than 11,000 students are developing bilingualism and biliteracy skills in our U-46 classrooms.
+On any given day, children are speaking both English and Spanish as they discuss concepts in language arts, math, science, and more.

 From principals to bus drivers, many of our staff members are former students who have returned to their communities to serve and lead students within U-46.

 "As a proud graduate of U-46, it is an honor and privilege to be able to serve the same school system that provided me with an outstanding education," said Dr. Suzanne Johnson, Deputy Superintendent of Instruction.
 “This position provides me an opportunity to give back to the same community that has given me so much.”

-Some points of pride in 2018 include:
+Some points of pride in 2019 include: